 Our technical blog series showcases some of the more compelling problems and deep tech our world class development team wrestles with as they build a fast, powerful and scaleable actuarial platform that is used by life insurers globally.

 This series is by developers, for developers, although anyone who’s interested in what makes our models tick might get a kick out of it too.

 Montoux applications run on custom machines in the cloud, ensuring that our model simulations can run on powerful hardware without requiring any work on the part of our customers.
 Due to the nature of how our customers work, applications tend to be run in high intensity batches but with low frequency—often for a few days of a month, after which they will spend the majority of their time working with other parts of our platform to process the results of the simulation—but users also occasionally want to execute individual simulations at unpredictable times.
-We need to be sure that the modelling service is constantly available, and we want to scale it up or down depending on how intensely it is being used, but we can’t always predict when our customers will be using this particular part of our platform.
+We need to be sure that the modeling service is constantly available, and we want to scale it up or down depending on how intensely it is being used, but we can’t always predict when our customers will be using this particular part of our platform.

 Amazon's EC2 auto scaling groups seemed like an appropriate solution to this problem.
 A launch configuration describes the application runner, specifying an initial machine image with the runner software installed, and is configured to use a sufficiently large EC2 type for the instances.
 An auto scaling group with this launch configuration can then handle creating and destroying the instances automatically in response to demand.